 Chinese Food Broken Down

-Don’t draw a conclusion based on the obvious when it comes to Chinese food.
-For example, General Tso’s Chicken has too much sodium, soy sauce and chili peppers for dogs.
-Besides, it usually has garlic!
+But that’s not the full picture.
+For example, upon closer scrutiny, General Tso’s Chicken has too much sodium, soy sauce, chili peppers and it usually has garlic!

 No Monosodium Glutamate